 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.

 - Signs of high potassium levels like a heartbeat that does not feel normal; feeling confused; feeling weak, lightheaded, or dizzy; feeling like passing out; numbness or tingling; or shortness of breath.

 - Dizziness or passing out.

 - Stomach pain.

 - Throwing up.

-- Do not let your child chew or crush the pellets inside the capsule.
-Do not let your child swallow the capsule.
+- Do not chew or crush the pellets inside the capsule.
+Do not swallow the capsule.
 Do not empty the contents of the capsule right into the mouth.

 - Open the capsule and empty the contents into a spoon then into the mouth.
-Give the dose right away and follow with milk (dairy or soy-based).
+Do not chew or crush.
+Swallow right away with water or milk (dairy or soy-based).
 You may also mix the contents of the capsule with 1 or more teaspoons of vanilla pudding (milk or soy-based), vanilla ice cream (milk or soy-based), milk (dairy or soy-based), or water.
 Do not mix with any other foods or liquids.

 - Store in the original container at room temperature.